saucelabs/elemental-next/frontend/docs/updated-tips/50-how-to-work-with-hovers/javascript.md

 ## Summary

 The code above locates the avatar element and hovers over it.
-By checking the `.isDisplayed` we are able to see if their is a caption/additional user info before closing the page.
+By checking the `.isDisplayed` we are able to see if there is a caption/additional user info before closing the page.

 Happy Testing!